imptype/BasicBot/README.md

          - Search "Edit the system environment variables" in Windows search and click it.
          - Click Environment Variables, under System variables select the Path variable and click Edit.
          - Click New, paste the file path of the folder like `C:\Program Files\Ngrok\bin` and click Ok.
-         - You may need to whitelist it via Windows Security ➔ Protection History ➔ Find it and click Allow.
+         - You may need to whitelist it via Windows Security ➔ Protection History ➔ Find and click Allow.
        - Linux: Run this [one command](https://ngrok.com/docs/getting-started/?os=linux) in Terminal:
          ```bash
          curl -s https://ngrok-agent.s3.amazonaws.com/ngrok.asc | \